Tracker (2010 film): Plot

 In the morning, van Diemen denies that he aided Kereama and departs the company.
 The soldiers, now joined by Saunders, set out in pursuit of Kereama once more, now aiming to kill him since he is apparently armed with a rifle he made off with in the night, but which was in fact deliberately misplaced by Saunders, who still wants Kereama dead.
-Van Diemen continues to track Kereama, while setting a false trail for Bryce and the soldiers, knowing they will be only briefly misled.
+Van Diemen continues to track Kereama, while setting a false trail for Bryce and the soldiers, knowing it will only mislead them briefly.
 He follows Kereama to the sacred place of his ancestors, high in the mountains.
 Kereama enters into a mountain cave to pray to his ancestors, while van Diemen prays for his dead family.

 Having decided to help Kereama, van Diemen formulates a plan that will allow Kereama to leave New Zealand if they can avoid the soldiers.
 Unfortunately, Kereama falls and injures himself.
 Unable to run and boxed in by the soldiers, van Diemen offers him a pistol to fight them, but Kereama refuses, asking van Diemen to kill him as he does not want to die "hanging from a post" like his father.
 On the edge of a waterfall, van Diemen seemingly shoots Kereama from behind, who tumbles into the pool below.
 The soldiers hear the shot and rush to the falls, where van Diemen shows them the amputated finger of Kereama with his body under the falls.
 Having achieved their goal, the company departs, with Carlysle refusing van Diemen's request to bury Kereama.

 Back in Auckland, Carlysle sees a man with his head under a spigot, reminding him of the waterfall, and realises that Kereama is still alive.
 He issues an order to check and arrest any Māori leaving New Zealand with a missing trigger finger.
 Carlysle tracks down van Diemen, who is leaving for Tasmania without his reward.
 Carlysle accuses van Diemen of merely knocking Kereama unconscious and amputating Kereama's finger to fake his death, which in flashback appears to be true.
 Van Diemen denies this and asks Carlysle whether he gave the order to burn his farm.
 Carlysle says no and van Diemen departs.
 At a whaling station, Kereama signs onto a ship, revealing that he has all of his fingers, whereas, while being rowed out to the transport ship, van Diemen is shown to be missing his trigger finger.